In our GoStudent expert talks, we speak to experts in the field of education! Find out more on real-life insights from leaders in the ed industry. 🚀

 Whether that is through books, documentaries, museums or concerts, there is a wide variety of mediums through which students can have an “advanced exposure” to their talent area.

 Enrolment in special programmes

-🔥 Expert Tip : “Regular school often lacks the academic stimulus needed for [gifted] children,” says O'Reilly.
-“Parents must enroll them in out of school programs especially designed for them.”
+🔥 Expert Tip: “Regular school often lacks the academic stimulus needed for [gifted] children,” says O'Reilly.
+“Parents must enrol them in out-of-school programs specially designed for them.”

 O'Reilly feels that such special programmes, which can also be in the form of beneficial summer schools, offer gifted students access to “experts” who have “practical knowledge” in the field of their advanced interest.

-So such programmes give high performance students an atmosphere where they are fully understood and encouraged by their educators. 💪
+So many programmes give high-performance students an atmosphere where they are fully understood and encouraged by their educators. 💪

 Gifted students can also feel isolated from classmates at their regular school because of the gap between their intellectual levels.